 Starting with the high school graduating class of 2020, Eastern will provide $5,000 in a matching grant to each New Haven Promise student attending Eastern, in addition to any need-based financial aid they receive.
-New Haven Promise Scholars will also have a guaranteed job on Eastern’s campus, gaining valuable work experience while earning additional income to support their college education.
+New Haven Promise Scholars will also have a guaranteed access to a job on Eastern’s campus, gaining valuable work experience while earning additional income to support their college education.

 This guarantee of an on-campus job means that every New Haven Promise Scholar will be gaining important employability skills during their time at Eastern.
 Many on-campus jobs—graphic designers, writers, lab assistants—are also directly linked to students’ majors, so they will be able to put those jobs on their resumes as indicators of skills related to their career field.

 Eastern will also assign a full-time advisor to New Haven Promise scholars to provide them with the support they need to transition to college.

 While the new agreement with the New Haven Promise represents a step forward, with added support on Eastern’s campus for New Haven Promise Scholars, students from the program have been attending Eastern for the past eight years.
 Over that time, 43 New Haven Promise Scholars have been admitted to Eastern, becoming leaders on campus while pursuing college degrees and aspiring to professional careers.